This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How Yoga Helps to Prevent and Manage Back Pain

 People with lower back pain can benefit from practicing yoga.
-According to physicians at the American Osteopathic Association, yoga can help address many different aspects of pain, including physical, mental and emotional sources of discomfort,
+According to physicians at the American Osteopathic Association, yoga can help address many different aspects of pain, including physical, mental and emotional sources of discomfort.

 Researchers have found that approximately 85 percent of people experience low back pain at some point in their lives.
 Yet, almost 85 percent of people who see a physician for acute low back pain have no identifiable structural or anatomic cause.